tapis-project/authenticator/README.md

 #### Work With Tokens

 The Authenticator supports OAuth2 flows for generating access (and in some cases, refresh) tokens.
-THe grant types require basic authentication with a valid Tapis OAuth client, however, one can use the password grant without a Tapis client to first get a token.
+The grant types require basic authentication with a valid Tapis OAuth client, however, one can use the password grant without a Tapis client to first get a token.